Managing compliance in food production

 The growing number of food recalls has undoubtedly shaken consumer trust in the food industry.
 In fact, a food consumer trust survey conducted shortly after 2013’s horsemeat scandal showed that 69 per cent of people consider it important to know where their food is produced.

-The onus is now on food plant managers to restore consumer trust and safeguard the future of the food industry.
+The onus is now on food plant managers to restore consumer trust and safeguard the future of the food industry (food industry 4.0).
 This can only be achieved by going beyond compliance as a box-ticking exercise and investing in best practice to ensure long-term safety and success.

 This article was written by Dominique Stucki, the head of operations for manufacturing execution systems with ABB’s Control Technology business unit.